 - To work as a general manager in an MNC.

 The admissions procedure at Columbia Business School runs on a rolling basis.
 This means that as soon as a prospective applicant completes and submits an application, a decision is made.
+Columbia Business School students may enroll in either August or January.
+The two paths, each comprising four terms, merge in the fall of the second year to complete electives as a single class.
 January and August are the two intakes.
-The following are the Columbia Business School MBA application dates for 2021-2022:
+The following are the Columbia Business School MBA application dates:

 If you plan to pursue your MBA from abroad, MentorMpact provides the best guidance you can ever get!
 MentorMpact works with the students and for the students.
 We value the trust you put in us, and we creatively partner with you to accomplish your dream school admission.
 Our approach resonates with proper mentorship.
 And we ensure the best for our clients.
 For more information, visit MentorMpact.